Professional practice of behavior analysis: Sex offenders and recidivism

 A study in 1991 showed that behavior modification was effective in sex offender treatment and covert sensitization, and it has been shown to have some effects on reducing recidivism.
 However Gene Able, who has done extensive research in this area, suggests that it is not as effective outside of the package which contains odor aversion, satiation therapy (masturbatory reconditioning), and various social skills training programs including empathy training.
 Current behavior analysis programs offer this type of comprehensive treatment approach.
 In addition they use a combination of functional assessment, behavior chain analysis and risk assessment to create relapse prevention strategies and to help the offender to develop better self-control.

-With sex offenders who have retardation, comprehensive behavioral programming has been effective at least in the short run.
+With intellectually disabled sex offenders, comprehensive behavioral programming has been effective at least in the short run.
 This treatment included formal academic and vocational training, sex education, a unit token economy, and individual behavior therapy including sexual reconditioning.
 In addition it included supported competitive employment, fading of program structure, and increased community participation.